A number of design decisions holds back this Action RPG.

 It quickly becomes apparent that the Dragonblood Clan aren’t the most popular group within the kingdom and the townsfolk will be sure to let you know it.
 They even go as far as barring entry to anywhere other than the slums.
 Fortunately, there is a solution to your woes, which is completing quests from the local bar as this allows you to gain a better reputation within the city.
 These quests come in many different sizes and shapes, with a wide range of objectives needed to be completed.
 The variety is welcome as it makes each quest look and feel different from one another.
 Some require you to find certain items within a dungeon while others ask you to protect a ships sails from enemies.

 Despite the diversity, I couldn’t help but notice how these felt more tuned for multiple players.
 One quest asked you to save four children deep within a cave.
-When I finally got to the area with the children, I was only able to save two while two died before I even saw them.
+When I finally got to the area with the children, I was only able to save two while the others died before I even saw them.
 I was given credit for completing the quest despite the losses, but it was a bit of a letdown knowing there was no chance to save them all.
-Another frustrating and all too familiar feeling is happily disposing of enemies along a lengthy quest to only get obliterated by a boss, and then having to repeat the level while skipping enemies, which is significantly less fun the second or third time around.
+Another frustrating and all too familiar feeling is happily disposing of enemies along a lengthy quest to only get obliterated by a boss and then having to repeat the level, which is significantly less fun the second or third time around.
 While re-playing earlier missions to grind experience isn’t exactly the most fun, Dragon Marked for Death does have the option of changing the level requirements on quests, allowing you to replay missions for a higher reward.

 Completing quests and killing enemies grants you both experience and gold, which are valuable commodities.
 Experience will eventually level up your character, rewarding ability points which you can assign to a number of different stats.
 Gold is used for purchasing gear and consumables for your travels.
 Most of my gold ended up going towards healing items, which I almost always blew through on any given quest.
 One of the more puzzling design decisions has to be that you can only equip your gear and even your items when visiting an Inn or Shop, but not from the Bar when selecting your quest.
 You can quick travel to any of these location within the city, but it quickly became a nuisance to work so hard to outfit myself.